lakkatv/lakka-website/content/about.md

 ### Analytics and Privacy

 We do not use any cookie.
-We do not track your browsing on our nor provide your navigation information to a third party Analytics service because we don't need them, because we don't care, and because we respect your privacy.
+We do not track your browsing nor provide your navigation information to a third party Analytics service because we don't need them, because we don't care, and because we respect your privacy.